marklishman/colors-microservices/purple/README.md

         "description": "Group six description"
     }

-To specify a parent entity use the resource URL
+Use the resource URL to specify a parent entity.

     URL: http://localhost:8061/purple/items
     Type: POST